Powered by

 The meteorological department reports that a deep depression has formed over Odisha, intensifying over Chhattisgarh and nearby areas.
 This has resulted in heavy rainfall, which persisted for around 24 hours in many areas.

-On the other side of the Dhasan River, where I was, the farmers were experiencing difficulties in protecting their crops amidst the heavy rains.
+On the other side of the Dhasan River, where I was, the farmers were experiencing difficulties to protect their crops amidst the heavy rains.
+Jashraj Kumar, a 70-year old farmer owns a 5 acre of land where he had sown moong, soybean and sesame for this Kharif season.

 Jashraj Farmer